-Under 18: California, Colorado, Connecticut,51 Delaware, District of Columbia, Georgia, Indiana, Kentucky, Massachusetts, Minnesota, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, Tennessee, Utah, and Washington
+Under 18: California, Colorado, Connecticut,57 Delaware, District of Columbia, Georgia, Hawaii, Indiana, Kentucky, Massachusetts, Minnesota, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, Tennessee, Utah, and Washington

 Under 17: Texas

-Under 16: Florida, Hawaii, Maryland, New Hampshire, New Jersey, New York, and Rhode Island
+Under 16: Florida, Maine, Maryland, New Hampshire, New Jersey, New York, and Rhode Island

 Under 14: Illinois, Iowa, Virginia, and Wisconsin